ShuaishuaiYuan/ShuaishuaiYuan.github.io/_teaching/1_first-principles-calculation.md

 ---
 title: Practical Guides to First-Principle Calculations
-excerpt: "As a conventional and rigourous computational materials scientist ^^"
+excerpt: "Develop the skills to become a rigorous computational materials scientist."
 ---

 These resources were invaluable to me as I developed into a 'conventional' and rigorous computational materials scientist before the AI era.
 However, I believe there is still essential knowledge we must acquire to remain rigorous and effective in this field.